luizbezerra-pinheiro/Project_ML2/README.md

 *Second method :* Predicting randomly always produces an AUC of 0.5, no matter how imbalanced the classes in a dataset are.

+## Our Resolution
+To solve this problem we followed a classical approach:

+1) We studied the problem proposed
+2) We studied the given data performing analysis to understand and compare the relevance of the features
+3) We did the feature engineering to prepare the data to be modelized
+4) We choose some models, we tunned theirs parameters and we compared their performance using our metric

+### Feature Engineering

+### The Models

+As it is a binary classification problem, we choose three of the most classical approaches:
+1) RandomForestClassifier
+2) LogisticRegressor
+3) NeuralClassifier

+### Results